Bobby Roode: Teaming with Chad Gable (2018–2019)

-Teaming with Dolph Ziggler (2019–2022)
+The Dirty Dawgs (2019–2022)

 On the August 26 episode of Raw, Roode teamed with Dolph Ziggler to win a tag-team turmoil match to earn a Raw Tag Team Championship match against Seth Rollins and Braun Strowman at Clash of Champions.
 At the event on September 15, they won the titles after Roode pinned Rollins.
+On the September 30 episode of Raw, Roode and Ziggler defeated Heavy Machinery (Otis and Tucker) to retain the titles.
 On the October 14 episode of Raw, Roode and Ziggler lost the titles to The Viking Raiders (Erik and Ivar), ending their reign at 29 days.
 Later that night, both Roode and Ziggler were drafted to the SmackDown brand as part of the 2019 Draft.
 At Survivor Series, Roode and Ziggler won a 10-team Interbrand Tag Team Battle Royal.

 In the following weeks, they aligned themselves with King Corbin during his feud against Roman Reigns.
 On December 10, Roode was suspended for 30 days, for violating WWE's Wellness Policy.
 Roode returned on the January 10, 2020 episode of SmackDown, where he helped Ziggler and Corbin beat down Reigns and The Usos.
 Roode entered the Royal Rumble match at the namesake pay-per-view at number 4, but was eliminated by Brock Lesnar.
 At Elimination Chamber, Roode and Ziggler competed in the namesake match for the SmackDown Tag Team Championship, where the champions The Miz and John Morrison retained.
 Following Elimination Chamber, Roode was not seen on television as he was not able to travel due to the COVID-19 pandemic.
 On the June 22 episode of Raw, it was announced that Roode and Ziggler were traded to the Raw brand.
 On the September 28 episode of Raw, Roode returned and answered Drew McIntyre's WWE Championship open challenge, where he failed to win the title.
 As part of the 2020 Draft in October, both Roode and Ziggler was drafted back to the SmackDown brand.
-At Survivor Series, Roode competed in a 18-man Dual Brand Battle Royal, which was won by The Miz.
+At Survivor Series, Roode competed in an 18-man Dual Brand Battle Royal, which was won by The Miz.